If you want to find your way around China, you’ll need a good map app.

 This is because the maps are available offline for free, and MAPS.ME isn’t blocked in China.
 So, you can find your way around without using the internet.

-I recommend downloading the maps of the cities you’re going to before you leave your country, otherwise you’re going to have to do this in your hotel when you arrive.
+However, you’ll need to download the maps of the cities you’re going to before you leave your country, otherwise you’re going to have to do this in your hotel when you arrive.
 This can be time-consuming depending on the Wi-Fi connection, or costly if you use your own data.

 I’ve also found it hard matching up the English in the app with some of the physical buildings and landmarks which are named in Mandarin.
 But hey, it’s free!